felselva/mathc/README.md

 ## Versioning

-Starting on version 2, the development of MATHC uses calendar versioning, with a tag `YYYY.MM.DD.MICRO` for each stable release, representing year, month and day, and `MICRO` for fixes.
+Starting on version 2, the development of MATHC uses calendar versioning, with a tag `YYYY.MM.DD` for each stable release, representing year, month and day.
 If a release breaks backward compatibility, then it is mentioned in the release notes.

 ## Configuring